rnr1721/le7-view-smarty/README.md

         $viewAdapter = new SmartyAdapter($smartyConfig, $viewTopology, $webPage, $request, $response, $cache, $logger);

         // Get the view (Core\Interfaces\View)
+        // Also, you can overwrite here template paths and ResponseInterface
         $view = $view->getView();

         // Now we can use View